cadia-lvl/samromur-asr/setup_samromur-asr.md

 ## Setup Kaldi

 Make sure you have installed Kaldi.
-If not, please the following guide:
+If not, please follow this guide:
 * [Setup Guide for Kaldi-ASR](/setup_kaldi.md)